AmadeusITGroup/xjs/syntaxes/README.md

 ## Unit tests

-The grammar can be built and tested through the following command:
+The grammar can be built tested through the following command:
 ```
-    yarn grammar
+    yarn test
 ```

 ## Validating the grammar in VS Code